-The not-for-profit Institute for Financial Literacy is a collaboration between MoneySense and Singapore Polytechnic Enterprise Pte Ltd. In November and December 2020, it will be holding a series of free, online workshops for parents.
+The not-for-profit Institute for Financial Literacy is a collaboration between MoneySense and Singapore Polytechnic Enterprise Pte Ltd. It conducts free, online workshops for parents.

 These workshops for parents provide invaluable tips on how to introduce kids to financial matters and how to make them more savvy about money.